Alessandro Bonora

-Alessandro Bonora (born 24 May 1978) is a former Italian cricketer.
+Alessandro Bonora (born 24 May 1978) is an Italian former cricketer.

 Life and cricket career

-Bonora was born at Bordighera in Liguria region, but grew up in South Africa, where he was educated in Cape Town.
+Bonora was born at Bordighera in Italy's Liguria region, but grew up in South Africa, where he was educated in Cape Town.
 While playing club cricket in Cape Town under the captaincy of the Dutch cricketer Roland Lefebvre, Bonora was put in contact with the Italian Cricket Federation, who arranged for him to play for Lazio Cricket Club.

-Bonora made his debut for Italy against Scotland in the 2000 European Cricket Championship, making five appearances during the tournament.
+A right-handed batsman and a fast-medium bowler, Bonora made his debut for Italy against Scotland in the 2000 European Cricket Championship, making five appearances during the tournament.
 He next played for Italy two years later in the 2002 European Cricket Championship, making five appearances.
 By 2004, the European Cricket Championship had been divided into two divisions, with Italy placed in Division Two.
-He played in that year's European Cricket Championship Division Two, making four appearances, and helping Italy to promotion to Division One.
-In February 2005, he played in a qualifying tournament in Malaysia for the 2005 ICC Trophy, playing in five matches during the tournament.
+He played in that year's European Cricket Championship Division Two, making four appearances, and helping in Italy's promotion to Division One.
+In February 2005, Bonora played in a qualifying tournament in Malaysia for the 2005 ICC Trophy, playing in five matches during the tournament.
 Italy failed to qualify for the tournament, therefore missing out on an opportunity to qualify for the 2007 World Cup.
 He played in the 2006 European Cricket Championship Division One, making four appearances.
 Bonora captained Italy in this tournament in the place of Joe Scuderi, with Italy finishing in fifth and last place.